 Professional dog grooming kits are comprised of all the tools and pieces of equipment that a pet groomer will need in order to do all sorts of dog grooming works.
-For example, thinning shears, scissors, dog clippers, nail clippers, a set of brushes, etc.
+For example, thinning shears and scissors, dog clippers, nail clippers, a set of brushes, etc.

 Depending on the groomer’s specialty and expertise, one will invest in premium grooming products or go with a cost-effective pet grooming kit for infrequent use.
 The key items included in your grooming kit should receive the most of your budget in order to provide professional work and finish to your pets.